Refrigerator Parts: Repair and Replace

 Ice covered evaporator coils

 Set up a pan inside the freezer compartment to collect the melting ice water.
 Depending on how much the coils are iced, you may get 1-2 quarts of water.
 Use aluminum foil to make a funnel to by-pass the trough and drain under the freezer coils.
 DO NOT pick or pry the ice from these coils.
 You can damage the wires and the coils by trying to speed up the melting process.
-Let the heat do the job!
+Open the refrigerator doors and let the heat do the job!

 Even though you will try to prevent the water from going in the drain trough (see #14 in freezer diagram), some will go down anyhow.
 Have a suction bulb ready to suction water from the pan in the rear so that it won’t overflow.